Our small class sizes and legacy of personal attention allow us to nimbly adapt to online learning while still delivering strong student engagement.

 Your supervisor will work collaboratively with you and Human Resources to discuss reasonable accommodations or work modifications that will allow you to continue working.
 If a complicated situation requires resolution, you may turn to the employee relations team in Human Resources at email@example.com.

-Please refer to page 10 of the Return to Campus: Phase 3 guide for more information about accommodations.
+Please refer to page 10 of the Health & Safety Guidance for Employees (PDF) document for more information about accommodations.

 During the current COVID period, ADA includes accommodations for employees that the CDC considers high risk for severe illness.